 ABSTRACT

-Additionally, it illustrates how heterogeneities such as clay shale and semi-conductive minerals influence resistivity relationships.
-The model further illustrates both the resistivity behavior in the presence of hydrocarbon and the problems of interpretation in partially oil-wet and oil-wet porous environments.
-The reality that many oil- and gas-formations are complex in terms of mineralogy, lithology and saturation distributions makes a better understanding of the analytical process imperative.
+In addition, the development illustrates how heterogeneities such as clay shale and semi-conductive minerals influence resistivity relationships.
+The model further illustrates both the resistivity behavior in the presence of hydrocarbon and the problems of interpretation in partially oil-wet and oil-wet rock.

 ArchieParameters